deinsoftware/toolbox/Package/README.md

 # dein ToolBox [ Win+Mac+Linux ]

 **ToolBox** was created to simplify and automate tasks related to the .Net Core console.
 Was born in [HardHat](https://github.com/deinsoftware/hardhat/) project as a Class.
-Now grew up as a library and can be used by other console applications.
+Now grown up as a library and can be used by other console applications.

 Contributions or Beer will be appreciated